 Saanich real estate guide & listings for sale

-In Saanich, about half of buildings are single detached homes, while the rest are mainly small apartment buildings, duplexes, and townhouses.
-Roughly one third of properties in this part of the Victoria metropolitan area were built in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 1980s.
-This municipality has a good selection of unit sizes, ranging from lofts to four or more bedrooms.
-Homeowners occupy about 70% of the dwellings in the municipality and 30% are rented.
+Single detached homes are the predominant housing type, representing about half of dwellings in Saanich, while small apartment buildings, duplexes, and townhouses are the main alternatives in the housing stock.
+Around one third of properties in this municipality were constructed in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.
+This part of the Greater Victoria metropolitan area also has a good variety of housing size options - it is quite easy to find houses ranging from lofts to four or more bedrooms.
+About 70% of the properties in the municipality are occupied by homeowners and 30% are occupied by renters.

 Parents and their children will find that wherever their house is situated in Saanich, both primary and secondary schools are nearby.
 Besides public schools, there are private elementary and high schools.
 On the other hand, there are only a few daycares and accordingly they can be an extended walk away.
 In terms of food, it is often possible for home buyers in Saanich to do groceries by walking.
 Residents are served by over 200 restaurants and coffee shops as well.